kapilbhise/hospi-pharma-hospital-recommender/README.md

 # hospi-pharma : Hospital Recommendation System
-hospital finder based on user's current location and also helps in finding nearest hospital. user can aslo find based on his locality and also check the shortest route to the hospital
+hospital finder and recommender based on user's current location and also helps in finding nearest hospital. user can aslo find based on his locality and also check the shortest route to the hospital

 ## Usage